PlaidCloud/website/content/en/docs/tasks/administer-cluster/extended-resource-node.md

 This page shows how to specify extended resources for a Node.
-Extended resources allow cluster administrators to advertise node-level resources that would otherwise be unknown to Kubernetes.
+Extended resources allow cluster administrators to advertise node-level resources that would otherwise be unknown to PlaidCloud.